 Money market accounts and savings accounts are both financial products that allow you to save and withdraw cash.
+These types of deposit accounts provide easy access to your funds and may pay competitive yields, both of which can be important during periods of economic recession and inflation.

 What is a savings account?